 Recently, intriguing experiments on non-equilibrium dynamics of ultracold gases, both fermionic as well as bosonic, \cite{Greiner, Sherson, Bakr, G-2005, Weidenmueller2010, Weidenmueller2009} have become possible.
-Among many aspects, also the long time limit of such non-equilibrium systems has been studied \cite{Kinoshita, Giamarchi, Esslinger2010}, and applications using the non-equilibrium processes as a tool for transport in so called quantum ratchets have been investigated \cite{Weitz}.
+Among many aspects, also the long time limit of such non-equilibrium systems has been studied \cite{Kinoshita, Giamarchi, Esslinger2010}, and applications using non-equilibrium processes as a tool for transport in so called quantum ratchets have been investigated \cite{Weitz}.

-The Hubbard Hamiltonian is one of the most relevant models for investigating strongly correlated systems in condensed matter theory, of both, bosonic as well as fermionic nature \cite{Jaksch, Hofstetter, Pozashennikova}.
-In this Letter we study the characteristics of an interacting ultracold Fermi gas exposed to a periodic potential modulation of the optical lattice with a constant amplitude.
+The Hubbard Hamiltonian is one of the most relevant models for investigating strongly correlated systems in condensed matter theory, of both bosonic as well as fermionic nature \cite{Rigol, Jaksch, Hofstetter, Pozashennikova, Frank}.
+In this article we study the characteristics of an interacting ultracold Fermi gas exposed to periodic modulations of the optical lattice strength.
 This configuration corresponds to a stationary non-equilibrium state, which requires suitable techniques such as the Keldysh formalism.
-The periodic modulation leads to a 'dressing' of atoms well known from the application of light fields in quantum optics.
-We discuss a dynamical mean field theory (DMFT) solution for the Floquet-Keldysh \cite{Haenggi} approach.
-The non-equilibrium caused dressed states arise as Floquet side-bands.
-In the Mott-Hubbard-gap we derive a complicated modulation induced structure of many particle states, and therefore a transition from the Mott insulting regime to a liquid phase which leads to a finite conductivity.
+The periodic modulation leads to a 'dressing' of atoms, well known from the application of light fields in quantum optics.
+We discuss a dynamical mean field theory (DMFT) solution \cite{Freericks} for the Floquet-Keldysh \cite{Haenggi} approach.
+The non-equilibrium-caused dressed states arise as Floquet side bands.
+In the Mott-Hubbard gap we derive a complicated modulation-induced structure of many particle states, and therefore a transition from the Mott insulting regime to a liquid phase which leads to a finite conductivity.
 The occupation number for these gap states is investigated and we find a trapping of population which results in an 'inversion' for increasing modulation frequencies.